nikosgkontas/nikosgkontas/README.md

 ###

-<p align="left">I have a master's degree in mathematics and I study for my Master's degree in Data Science and Machine Learning.</p>
+<p align="left">I have a Master's degree in mathematics and I study for my Master's degree in Data Science and Machine Learning.</p>

 ###